The aim of this module is to provide you with basic research skills to enable you to access the evidence base and perform entry-level statistics.

 Applicants with equivalent qualifications or substantial experience in health services will also be considered on an individual basis.

 For those students whose first language is not English, the following qualification is also required:

-Mark Haddad is currently Visiting Lecturer in Health Service Research, Honorary Senior Lecturer in Mental Health, and Senior Tutor for Research at City, University of London.
+Mark Haddad is currently Senior Lecturer in Health Service Research, Honorary Senior Lecturer in Mental Health, and Senior Tutor for Research at City, University of London.
 Prior to this, he was a Clinical Research Fellow at the Institute of Psychiatry, King’s College London.

 Mark initially trained as a general ...